-This 2019 Review of the 2016 Alaska Interagency Wildland Fire Management Plan (AIWFMP 2016) updates and supersedes the 2018 Review of the Plan.
-It provides operational detail for the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Alaska Master Agreement) and the Alaska Statewide Annual Operating Plan (Alaska AOP) into which it has been incorporated by reference.
+This Alaska Interagency Wildland Fire Management Plan, 2021 (AIWFMP 2021) updates and supersedes the 2016 Plan and subsequent reviews.
+It provides operational detail for the Alaska Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Alaska Master Agreement) and the Alaska Statewide Operating Plan into which it has been incorporated by reference.
 Its purpose is to promote a cooperative, consistent, cost-effective, interagency approach to wildland fire management; and it is the interagency reference for wildland fire operational information.
-The 2019 Review clarifies and updates interagency guidelines, policies, and operational direction for responses to wildland fires, and brings terminology up to date.
+The 2021 Plan clarifies and updates interagency guidelines, policies, and operational direction for responses to wildland fires, and brings terminology up to date.